 - Jongomero’s game drives are fantastic for exploring Ruaha and seeing these species and more.

-- The area is not as famous for viewings as the Mwagusi region, but it’s ideal for travellers seeking really remote experiences of the park.
+- The area is not as famous for viewings as the Mwagusi region, but it’s ideal for travelers seeking really remote experiences of the park.
 Walks aim to instruct in the smaller lives here, such as plants and insects.

-- Fly camping is provided as an extension of the game walk, and involves two or three days’ hiking through the bush and one or two nights’ sleeping under the stars.
+- Fly camping is provided as an extension of the game walk and involves two or three days’ hiking through the bush and one or two nights’ sleeping under the stars.
 This activity can be booked from 15th August to 15th November every year, and we highly recommend it as the most thrilling way to discover wild Ruaha!

 *This property is unfenced and located in a wildlife area, so large and potentially dangerous animals do pass through.
 If you opt to stay here, always be alert when walking around the camp and request for a member of staff to escort you if you have any concerns.
 Any guest is escorted after dark as a matter of course.